-For any lifelong fan of sword-and-sorcery fantasy, watching the dragon called Drogon sweeping over the onrushing Dothraki horde and spewing fire at the Lannister army was thrilling.
-Watching it in a TV show like Game of Thrones was simply remarkable.
-It wasn’t too long ago that such scenes were limited to feature films with blockbuster budgets.
+For any lifelong fan of sword-and-sorcery fantasy, watching Drogon the dragon sweeping over the onrushing Dothraki horde and spewing fire at the Lannister army was thrilling.
+Watching it in a TV show like Game of Thrones was simply remarkable — it wasn’t too long ago that such scenes were limited to feature films with blockbuster budgets.
 AMD Studios, a newly unveiled AMD venture that’s opened its first office in Hollywood, wants to make such scenes far more commonplace.

 AMD Studios wasn’t involved in creating that scene from Game of Thrones.
 But if you’re a director who envisions a scene with 100 dragons instead of just one, then Roy Taylor, AMD’s worldwide head of media and entertainment, wants you to give him a call.